Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

 :black_medium_small_square: **Invoice without products** - When the member doesn't need to inform the products he bought because what matters in this case is the Amount value.
 For this option, the Program field *Request invoice products* must be set as "false".

 ### 1.1. **Invoice with products**
-For a Program where the *Request invoice products* was set to "true", when the Administrator goes to the Invoices Landing Page and clicks the New button, s/he will find 3 (three) sessions, containing the fields below:
+For a Program where the *Request invoice products* was set to "true", when the Administrator goes to the Invoices Landing Page and clicks the *New* button, s/he will find 3 (three) sessions, containing the fields below:

 #### *Invoice Information* - general information regarding the invoice
  - **Member** - For this field, the Administrator must select the invoice owner Member.
 He can type part of the member's name.
-The complete name of the member will be displayed in the list.
+The whole name of the member will be displayed as one of the results in the list below the field.
 The Administrator selects the member by clicking its name.
- > At CMS, the member is automatically set to the member that is logged in.
  - **Invoice Number** - This is the identification number of the invoice.
 This field has a maximum limit of 80 characters.
  - **Date** - This is the date of the invoice and is a required field.
 It cannot contain a date in the future.
  - **Description** - This field has a maximum limit of 255 characters.
- - **Distributor** - For this field, the Administrator selects the Distributor by  typing part of the Distributor's name.
-The complete name of the Distributor will be displayed in the list.
+ - **Distributor** - For this field, the Administrator selects the Distributor by typing part of the its name.
+The whole name of the Distributor will be displayed as one of the results in the list below the field.
 The Administrator selects the Distributor by clicking its name.

-:point_right: The upload of duplicate invoices for the same distributor (same combination of Distributor + Invoice Number) is allowed, but once the first invoice is approved, it will not be possible to approve the second one.
+:point_right: The upload of duplicate invoices for the same distributor (same combination of Distributor + Invoice Number) is allowed.
+However, once the first invoice is approved, it will not be possible to approve the second one.

 #### *Product Items* - details of items in the invoice
 At this point, there are two ways of including the invoice items: